 This list provides Scholarships offered to the Butler R-V Students.
 Click on the links to download the applicaton.
 Please contact the High School Counseling Office with any questions.

-Deadline: June 1, 2019
+Deadline: May 1, 2021

 - A typed one-page essay about 1) How your chosen trade or field is important in today's society, and 2) Why this is the trade you want to be in.

 - High School transcript or GED